 Use the Aloha Safe Alert app

-In addition to a valid negative COVID-19 test, people will need to download the Aloha Safe Alert App from Google Play or the Apple Store and present it to screeners at the airport.
+In addition to being fully vaccinated or having a valid negative COVID-19 test, people will need to download the Aloha Safe Alert App from Google Play or the Apple Store and present it to screeners at the airport.
 The app helps with contact tracing and can let someone know if they have been exposed to someone who has the virus.

 If someone can’t get the app, another Google or Apple notification system can be downloaded.
 If a person does not have a smartphone, they must be travelling with someone who does and has the app.
 If not, they will be required to quarantine.

-Without a test, both residents and visitors, arriving from out-of-state to Hawaii are still subject to a mandatory 10-day self-quarantine, which is in effect for all Hawaiian islands.
+Without a test or qualified vaccination, both residents and visitors, arriving from out-of-state to Hawaii are still subject to a mandatory 10-day self-quarantine, which is in effect for all Hawaiian islands.
 Here’s what quarantine means in Hawaii:

 - It means no leaving your designated self-quarantine location for any reason—except for medical emergencies or to seek medical care.